 Saying that what’s the role of the Core when you execute a Mawashi-Geri, a Zenkutsu-Dachi displacement or a Throw?

-The muscles of the Core are responsible for providing the stable base for your arms and legs function and force transfer.
-In well-trained Karateka trunk muscles activate well ahead of the prime movers (legs or arms, depending on the situation).
+The muscles of the Core are responsible for providing a stable foundation for your arms and legs function and force transfer.
+In well-trained Karateka, trunk muscles activate well ahead of the prime movers (legs or arms, depending on the situation).

 There are very few Karate activities that do not require a transfer of forces.